mplloyd14/Zip-Kata/README.md

 ###Socket Services

-Socket Services create listeners that will answer call from Angular Services and Controlled in EVO apps.
+Socket Services create listeners that will answer call from Angular Services and Controllers in EVO apps.
 This example establishes 3 handlers.

 * createPathBegRoom
 * createVendorRoom
 * createUrlRoom

 Each handler creates a room upon being called.
 Rooms aggregate clients who want to be notified about data.
 Each use |URL| for it's room id.
-This means that the url declared in the "url" property will be inflated with the values passed into the handler by the javascript call on the frontend.
+This means that the url declared in the "url" property will be inflated with the values passed into the handler as JSON by the javascript call on the frontend.
 The subsequent url will then become the unique id of the room.
-The "announce" setting on the room is set to false so that the room's creation and destruction will not be announced on the event bus.
+If the "announce" setting on the room is set to false so that the room's creation and destruction will not be announced on the event bus, otherwise it will.
 Finally, the room created by the "createVendorRoom" is marked as "exactMatch : true".
 This means that the room will not allow events to be passed to it's members unless the source url of the information is the same as the room's id.

 ###Emitters